 12. Photograph fruits

-Some trees are full of fruit in the fall and often they have beautiful colors.
+Some trees are full of fruit in Fall and often they have beautiful colors.
 Photograph them up close, so that they form a foreground.
 Try to get the environment in your picture through the branches, so that you get depth and context.

 How to edit the photos